 Parents and Governors are invited to sample the school lunches and provide the school with feedback on their experience which informs this policy.
-This has been suspended during the Covid Pandemic but the sample tasting sessions will return when restrictions on adults in the building is removed in line with the Covid Risk Assessment.
+Sample tasting session events periodically run so families are able to taste what the children are served.